Americans Are Generally Skeptical Of Government, But Want It To Intervene In A Crisis

 — 'No Evidence' Yet That Recovered COVID-19 Patients Are Immune, WHO Says: "There is currently no evidence that people who have recovered from COVID-19 and have antibodies are protected from a second infection," the organization wrote.

 — NYC Poison Control Sees Uptick In Calls After Trump's Disinfectant Comments: New York City's Department of Health and Mental Hygiene said that in an 18-hour period ending at 3 p.m.
 Friday, the poison control center recorded 30 cases.
-That compares with only 13 cases for the same time frame one year ago.
+That compares with 13 cases for the same time frame one year ago.

 — Science Becomes A Dividing Issue In Year Of Election And Pandemic: As COVID-19 takes over the political conversation, Americans' ambivalence about science — and experts in general — is likely to come to the forefront.

-Ben Swasey contributed to this report.
+Benjamin Swasey of NPR's Washington Desk contributed to this report.